The Bankrate promise

 What is a loan estimate?

-A loan estimate is a standard, three-page document from a lender containing details about a mortgage, such as the closing costs, interest and monthly payment.
+A loan estimate is a standard, three-page document from a lender containing details about a mortgage, such as the closing costs, interest rate and monthly payment.
 The information in the document is an estimate — in other words, not final — but it can assist you with making a decision about which loan offer to commit to.

 The loan estimate “informs the buyers of what funds are needed to close the loan.
-This will include interest, closing costs, third-party fees and escrow items.
+This will include prepaid interest, closing costs, third-party fees and escrow items.
 It will also provide them with the detailed estimated payment,” explains Stephanie McAllister, a senior mortgage advisor at Prosperity Home Mortgage in Atlanta.

 “This helps a buyer to understand, at the beginning of the process, the estimated cost of the transaction,” McAllister says.